yanniewu/amazon-bedrock-agent-samples/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ### Changes to src/shared tools:

-Changes to existing tools wont be accepted.
-Instead open a new [issue](https://github.com/awslabs/amazon-bedrock-agent-samples/issues).
+Changes to existing tools won't be accepted.
+Instead, open a new [issue](https://github.com/awslabs/amazon-bedrock-agent-samples/issues).